ugeneunipro/docs/content/sanger-reads-editor/working-with-chromatogram/editing-sanger-reads/trimming-left-end.md

 weight: 700
 ---

 # Trimming Left End

-To trim left end in the _Sanger Reads Editor_ select the next symbol after trimming part and use _Ctrl+Shift+__Backspace_ or _Edit_–>_Trim left end_ context menu for switching the edit mode on.
+To trim the left end in the _Sanger Reads Editor_, select the next symbol after the trimming part and use _Ctrl+Shift+Backspace_ or the _Edit_–>_Trim left end_ context menu to switch the edit mode on.

-After that the edit mode is switched off.
+After that, the edit mode is switched off.

-You always can cancel the changes pressing _Ctrl+Z_.
+You can always cancel the changes by pressing _Ctrl+Z_.